-- 1. Apply the parking brake and put the gear selector in P. - Take out the jack, lug wrench, the tool for removing the plastic covers on the wheel nuts, the towing eyelet and the wheel cover removal tool (certain models only) stowed under the floor of the trunk.
+- 1. Apply the parking brake and put the gear selector in P. - Take out the jack, lug wrench, the towing eyelet and the wheel cover removal tool stowed under the floor of the trunk. - 3.
+Remove the wheel cover (where applicable) using the removal tool or remove the wheel cover by hand. - 4.
+Block the wheels that are on the ground with wooden blocks or large stones.